MinaPecheux/rangen-name/README.md

 ## TL;DR

-The lib provides you with 3 functions:
+The lib provides you with 3 core functions:

 - the `generateFirstname()`: gets a random item from lists of common male or female firstnames
 - the `generateLastname()`: uses a 3-step Markov Chain process to create a random (but plausible) surname
 - the `generateFullName()`: combines a firstname and lastname (with the previous rules) to get a full name

+And an additional function, `exportProbabilityMatrix()`, to visualise the 3-D probability matrix that is used by the lastame generator (see below for more details).
 ### Installing via NPM

 You can install it via NPM (or Yarn):